Current Topics in Toxicology

 Overview/Content: Particles and fibres affect human health as a function of their properties such as chemical composition, size and shape but also depending on complex interactions in an organism that occur at various levels between particle uptake and target organ responses.
 Over the past decades we have gained considerable experience in how particle properties and particle-biointeractions are linked to adverse human health effects.
 This insight is useful for improved risk management in the case of unwanted health effects but also for developing novel medical therapies.
 The concepts that help us better understand particles’ and fibres’ risks include the fate of particles in the body; exposure, dosimetry and dose-metrics and the 5 Bs: bioavailability, biopersistence, bioprocessing, biomodification and bioclearance of (nano)particles.
 We will address all these aspect in light of advanced and innovative nanomaterials and microplastics.
 In particular pitfalls related to interpreting in vitro tests (also referred to as new approach methodologies (NAMs)) will be addressed, which will be helpful when assessing data presented using these approaches.

-Presenter: Prof. Dr. Bob van de Water (Leiden University) and Dr. Giulia Callegaro (Leiden University)
+Presenters: Prof. Dr. Bob van de Water (Leiden University) and Dr. Giulia Callegaro (Leiden University)

 Aim: To teach participants the state-of-the art in advanced high throughput imaging and transcriptomics methods to uncover hazards for human safety assessment.